Hariiiy/Hariiiy/README.md

 <img src="image/Fishin_TitleBanner.png" width="720" />

   >『Everything will seem peaceful until the secret is discovered.
-Fish, store, sell, and upgrade!』
+Fish, store, sell, and upgrade!』⠀⠀[Click to Open]

 </summary>